glic3rinu/passlib/docs/lib/passlib.hash.cisco_type7.rst

     a. let ``j=(i + salt) % 53``
     b.
 XOR the :samp:`{i}`'th byte of the password with the :samp:`{j}`'th byte of the magic constant.
-    c. encode the resulting byte as uppercase hexidecimal, and append to the encoded string.
+    c. encode the resulting byte as uppercase hexadecimal, and append to the encoded string.

 Deviations